max607/inference23/README.md

 * $f$ is strictly $r$-parametric $\rightarrow$ $\bm{T} \bot \bm{\gamma}$
 * The density can be factorized in a part which only depends on the data and a part which depends on the parameters

+### Properties

+* Have sufficient statistics
+* Concave likelihood
+* Have conjugate priors
+* Simplified calculations of expectations

 ### Examples

 * Simple linear exponential family